Jagerziel/Credit_Score_App_Frontend/README.md

 ## Future Features

-- Info modals for explanations on credit scores
 - More efficient API call methods
 - Enhancement of Data Model
 - Packaging for integration into other business products